statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

     - [2 - BQML Univariate Forecasting with ARIMA+](../Applied%20Forecasting/2%20-%20BQML%20Univariate%20Forecasting%20with%20ARIMA+.ipynb)
     - [8 - Vertex AI Pipelines - Forecasting Tournament - BQML + AutoML + Prophet](../Applied%20Forecasting/8%20-%20Vertex%20AI%20Pipelines%20-%20Forecasting%20Tournament%20-%20BQML%20+%20AutoML%20+%20Prophet.ipynb)

-TODO:
+---
+ToDo:
-- Hyperlinks to prediction
+- [ ] Hyperlinks to prediction notebook in each of 03a-03f
-- Split intro notebook into a BQ tip?
+- [ ] Split intro notebook into a BQ tip?
-- Add Experiment tracking
+- [ ] Add Experiment tracking
-- New version of pipeline 1 that uses experiment tracking
+- [ ] New version of pipeline 1 that uses experiment tracking - call it 1b
-- update pipeline 2
+- [ ] update pipeline 2 - same flow but updated to match the series
-- create pipeline 3
+- [ ] create pipeline 3